-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \boxtimes No \square As of August 10, 2021, 40,250,000 shares of Class A ordinary share, par value \$0.0001 per share, and 10,062,500 shares of Class B ordinary share, par value \$0.0001 per share, were issued and outstanding, respectively.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ⊠ No □ As of December 7, 2021, 40,250,000 shares of Class A ordinary share, par value \$0.0001 per share, and 10,062,500 shares of Class B ordinary share, par value \$0.0001 per share, were issued and outstanding.